 Part of the Disney Princess Breakfast Adventures experience includes meeting with two princesses outside on the patio for storytelling and lessons.
 Due to our late seating we didn’t get to experience this.
 Instead, Belle and Mulan, who were outside, stopped by our table and visited with us.
 The visits felt very rushed and the Adventure Guides seemed to be hovering to try to wrap things up.
 This is understandable, due to the laws and guidelines when it comes to Disney characters, but it certainly diminished the whole experience for me.
 Earlier in the meal, we saw Pocahontas outside through the window, and saw Ariel at other tables, but neither came to our table.

-NOTE: Be aware the patio experience ends at 12:30pm, and the princesses are gone by 1pm.
-If your meal is running late, be sure to let your server know you want to experience the storytelling on the patio before it ends.
-You can stay and finish your meal past 12:30pm, but the princesses start to wrap up around this time.
+NOTE: If your meal is running late, be sure to let your server know you want to experience the storytelling on the patio before it ends.

 In a normal scenario, after the patio storytelling, you’ll be led into the photo room to get a complimentary PhotoPass photo with one of the princesses.
 Ours was Rapunzel.
 She was very lovely, but again it felt like we were rushed through our experience.
 PhotoPass will also take photos with your camera, but the PhotoPass images are included with the price so take advantage of that!